openebs-archive/openebs-docs/docs/prerequisites.md

 For setting up iSCSI clients on RHEL nodes, see the [instructions above](#rhel).

 <h4><a class="anchor" aria-hidden="true" id="On-Ubuntu"></a>On Ubuntu</h4>

 Latest tested Ubuntu version are Ubuntu 16.04 LTS and 18.04 LTS.

-For setting up iSCSI clients on CentOS nodes, see the [instructions above](#ubuntu).
+For setting up iSCSI clients on Ubuntu nodes, see the [instructions above](#ubuntu).

 <br>